COVID-19 pandemic in Pennsylvania: Impact on communities

 Pennsylvania businesses were impacted by COVID-19 beginning early in the pandemic.
 All non-life-sustaining businesses were ordered to close by 8 pm March 19, 2020 by Gov. Tom Wolf.
 As a result, restaurants, small businesses, theaters, galleries, and performance spaces were temporarily shuttered to stem the spread of the virus.
 The economic impact of closures and related measures became apparent later in the year.
 GDP decreased by 34% statewide between Q1 and Q2 2020, and employment decreased by 503,600 (8.2%) jobs between February and December 2020.
 Beginning in March 2020, remote work was advised where possible.

 In an effort to aid small and locally owned businesses, Pennsylvania legislators created funds for proprietors.
 The Statewide Small Business Assistance program made $225 million available for small businesses as part of the $2.6 billion CARES Act.
 Businesses, which apply through Community Development Financial Institutions, were eligible for grants of $5,000 to $50,000.
 Wolf's office reported $192 million has been provided through grants to more than 10,000 businesses.
 In October 2020, another $96 million was allocated to more than $5,000 businesses.
-As of February 2021, businesses can operate at 75% capacity, casinos, malls, theaters, gyms, spas, and salons at 50%, and indoor dining in restaurants at 50% capacity.
+As of February 2021, businesses could operate at 75% capacity, and casinos, malls, theaters, gyms, spas, salons and indoor dining at restaurants were further restricted to 50% capacity.

 Gatherings for parties, funerals, or weddings were limited in number.
 As of November 2020, maximum occupancy limits (including staff) were set for indoor and outdoor settings.
 These range from no more than 500 people in an indoor space with a maximum occupancy of more than 10,000, 10% of 2,000 maximum occupancy, 5% of 2,000-10,000 maximum occupancy.
 Outdoor events were limited to 5% or up to 2,500 with a maximum occupancy of more than 10,000, 15% of 2,000 maximum occupancy, and 10% of 2,000-10,000 maximum occupancy.

 In October 2020, lawmakers introduced "Save the Stages" legislation (PA House Bill 2894) designed to provide $200 million of the CARES Act to performance venues or associated businesses impacted by COVID-19.

 As gyms and recreational spaces were shuttered, Pennsylvanians took to outdoor trails.
 A survey of Pennsylvania Environmental Council's trails' operators reported an increase of trail usage by 100% to 200% in spring 2020 as stay-at-home orders were implemented.
 Increased usage delayed planned projects and strained resources for management of the trail systems.

 In November 2020, Gov, Wolf issued a travel order requiring those arriving in Pennsylvania from another state or country, or residents returning to the state, to test negative to a COVID-19 test or to quarantine for 10 days after arrival.